saugkim/abo_data2021/Assignment3_report_kim.md

 scientific bottleneck was preprocessing of features, our dataset is small enough so well selected features or removing outliers could be key to have good model.
 I used correlation matrix to find good features to predict well target values.
 I have not removed any records, highly possibly few or more outliers exists, with removing them model performance could be much improved.

-another bottleneck is design network architecture, there is lots of factors can be optimized or tuned for example number of hidden layers, number of neurons, non-linearity and optimizer(and its parameters), loss functions, epochs, regularization and so on.
+another bottleneck is design network architecture, there are lots of factors can be optimized or tuned for example number of hidden layers, number of neurons, non-linearity and optimizer(and its parameters), loss functions, epochs, regularization and so on.
 I started with model architecture with help of tensorflow keras tutorial.
 My goal of this project is not finding best or perfect model, so I am satisfied with every learing step.